Trent Beretta: Best Friends (2019–2024)

 In late August, Trent and Chuck Taylor started a feud with The Inner Circle's Santana and Ortiz after Sue, Trent's mom's van was destroyed by the latter.
 This would culminate in a highly praised Parking Lot Brawl on the September 16 episode of Dynamite, where the Best Friends won.
-That match was rated 5-stars by wrestling journalist Dave Meltzer.
+That match was rated 5/7 by wrestling journalist Dave Meltzer.

 On November 9, 2020, Trent became the inaugural BTE World Champion by defeating Matt Jackson and John Silver in a three-way Gator Golf match.
 He would lose the championship to John Silver on November 16, 2020, in a water bottle flip contest.

 On the March 31, 2021, episode of Dynamite, Trent made his return arriving from Sue's minivan, where he went on to neutralize Miro.
 On the December 8, 2021, episode of Dynamite, Trent, once again with his last name and now sporting a buzz cut, made his return to the promotion via a dropoff from his mother Sue's minivan, making the save for Chuck Taylor, Rocky Romero and Orange Cassidy against Adam Cole and the Young Bucks.
-Trent had previously been absent from the program for a prolonged amount of time due to spinal fusion surgery.
+Trent had previously been absent from the program for a prolonged amount of time due to neck fusion surgery.

+Don Callis Family (2024–present)

+On the April 3, 2024 episode of Dynamite, Trent attacked Orange Cassidy using the knee strike, thus turning him heel after the duo lost a match to the Young Bucks.
+On the April 27 episode of AEW Rampage, Trent defeated Chuck Taylor in a Parking Lot Brawl.
+On the May 8 episode of Dynamite, Trent lost to Orange Cassidy.
+A rematch was scheduled for Double or Nothing, where Trent lost to Cassidy again.
+On the following episode of Dynamite, Trent joined the Don Callis Family.
+On the July 13 episode of AEW Collision, Trent was hit in the back of the head with a monkey wrench by Cassidy, this was done to write Trent off television to allow him to get surgery to fix two broken screws in his neck, which were damaged after a previous match following his neck fusion surgery.